 If you ask multiple people on a project what their BIM scope is you will probably get different answers.

-Unfortunately unclear BIM responsibilities usually leads to missing and/or duplicate scope and lots of wasted effort.
+Unfortunately, unclear BIM responsibilities usually lead to missing and/or duplicate scope and lots of wasted effort.

 Here we discuss the steps to follow in order to gain a much clearer scope and true agreement between all project stakeholders.

 We start by agreeing on WHY we are doing BIM in the first place!!